 Spoiler Alert: If you’re reading this and you haven’t seen Captain America: The Winter Soldier yet — or, for that matter, any Captain America comic from about 2010 onward — well, you really should go do that.
 They’re pretty good.

 Ah, poor Bucky.
 You don’t have to convince comic fans that Cap’s sidekick has had a rough go of it, what with him getting caught in a mid-air explosion, plunging to his apparent death into the Atlantic and then spending decades as a brainwashed (and one-armed) assassin for the Soviets who is cryogenically frozen between assignments.
 But let’s face it, being a superhero’s sidekick is rarely a picnic for anyone who takes the job.
 Take Roy Harper, Green Arrow’s erstwhile partner in crime-fighting.
 Bad enough he was orphaned at an early age when his park ranger father died in a forest fire; the good times as a billionaire’s ward ended when Queen’s fortune dried up and he hit the road, abandoning Speedy to a nasty heroin addiction.
-Harper cleaned himself up, but then he slept with an international assassin, got shot in the chest, got his throat slit, found out he fathered a child with that same assassin, got his arm cut off with a poisoned blade, and awoke from a coma to learn his young daughter was among the thousands killed in a super-villain’s attack on Star City.
+Harper cleaned himself up, but then he slept with an international assassin, got shot in the chest, had his throat slit, found out he fathered a child with that same assassin, got his arm cut off with a poisoned blade, and awoke from a coma to learn his young daughter was among the thousands killed in a super-villain’s attack on Star City.
 Oh, and he also went a little nutso when Green Arrow killed the guy responsible for the attack, depriving him of his revenge.
 And if suffering all that pain and trauma weren’t enough, DC drafted him to star in Red Hood and the Outlaws.
+Poor guy.
 (Trust me, it was bad.)